maxplanck-ie/ATACofthesnake/README.md

    --gtf genes.gtf --genomefasta genome.fa --genomesize 1.87e9 \
    --snakemakeprofile profile -b read_attracting_regions.bed

-Note that this pipeline depends on snakemake, and forces you to have a (snakemake profile)[https://github.com/Snakemake-Profiles].
+Note that this pipeline depends on snakemake, and forces you to have a [snakemake profile](https://github.com/Snakemake-Profiles).
 The default analysis will generate:

  - sieved bamfiles.
-(cfr. --fragsize & --read_attracting_regions).
-Note that -b is obliged.
+(cfr. --fragsize/-f & --read_attracting_regions/-b).
+Note that read attracting regions are obliged.
 At minimum this should contain the mitochondrial genome.
 Note that the mitochondrial contig is assumed to be named 'MT'.
 You can change this using --mitostring.
  - peaks called per bamfile (under peaks/) and a union of all peaks (peakset/).
  - bigwigs normalized using scalefactors and RPKM.
  - a number of QC plots (figures/) and metrics (qc/)